spacecloud-io/space-docs/content/storage/database/securing-apis.md

 The above rule sets the value of `args.find.userId` (`args.find` is the `where` clause sent to the database) with the value of `args.auth.id` (auth object contains the token claims) before the request is sent to the database.

+> **Note:** You can also specify the condition on which to force certain fields with the help of the `clause` field.

 ### Database Query
-This rule is used to allow a certain request only if a database request returns successfully.
+This rule is used to allow a certain request based on the results of a query on the database.
 The query's find clause is generated dynamically using this rule.
-The query is considered to be successful if even a single row is successfully returned.
+This rule is evaluated to true based on whether the `clause` field of the query rule evaluates to true or not.

 The basic syntax looks like this:

 {{< highlight json >}}
 {
   "rule": "query",
-  "db": "mongo | sql-mysql | sql-postgres",
+  "db": "< db-alias-name >",
   "col": "< collection-name >",
-  "find": "< mongo-find-query >"
+  "find": "< mongo-find-query >",
+  "clause": "<clause>"
 }
 {{< /highlight >}}

-The `query` rule executes a database query with the user defined find object with operation type set to `one`.
+The `query` rule executes a database query with the user-defined find object with operation type set to `one`.
 It is useful for policies which depend on the values stored in the database.

-Example (make sure user can query only public `profiles`):
+**Example:** Make sure user can query only public `profiles`:

 {{< highlight json >}}
 {